How to select appropriate astronomical objects for astrophotography and scientific research with the Nieves Observatory

-There are four criteria for selecting a celestial object for imaging with the Nieves Observatory:
+There are four criteria for selecting a celestial object for imaging using the Nieves Observatory:

-- The object is in the northern hemisphere
+- The object can be observed from the northern hemisphere

 - The object is close to the zenith

 As the light penetrates the atmosphere, it is scattered and absorbed and becomes attenuated.
 This attenuation is also known as atmospheric extinction.
 Objects that are situated far away from the zenith and close to the horizon would appear dimmer and redder than they would be if viewed at the zenith.
 We thus want the object that we’re taking to be as close to the zenith as possible to reduce extinction.
 This can be found by looking for objects that are transiting or close to the middle of the sky when you are observing.

 - The object is brighter than the limiting magnitude of the telescope

 The theoretical dimmest object that the telescope can take is 16.5 apparent magnitudes.
 However, due to the long exposure time needed to image 16.5-magnitude objects, the background noise would be significant.
 It is best if the objects you choose are no dimmer than 11 magnitudes.
 Bright galaxies with magnitudes of 9 or less work very well [Note that the larger number for magnitude, the fainter the object—a funny astronomical convention!].

 - The object is smaller than our camera’s field of view